Immigration status and benefits for Afghans in the U.S.

 Social services

-The Office of Refugee Resettlement (ORR) provides ongoing help with jobs, case management, and other services such as English as a Second Language (ESL) classes provided by refugee resettlement offices and community-based organizations (NGOs).
+The Office of Refugee Resettlement (ORR) provides ongoing help with jobs, case management, and other services such as English as a Second Language (ESL) classes provided by community-based organizations (NGOs).

 The types of long-term services provided may be different from one place to another.
 Some offices have special services for youth, women, and older refugees.